 American architect Julia Morgan once said, “Architecture is a visual art, and the buildings speak for themselves.“.

 Indeed, architecture serves as a voice to express the artistic stance of the architect at that time.
 Photography takes a step further to interpret architecture in several ways.
-What used to be an accurate portrayal of the structure has now gradually evolved into a manipulation of different perspectives to bring out the interesting elements of a single structure.
+What used to be an accurate portrayal of the structure has now gradually evolved into the manipulation of different perspectives to bring out the interesting elements of a single structure.

-When photographing the exterior, natural lighting is all you have got and you have to capture the building at its most glamorous moment.
+When photographing the exterior, natural lighting is all you have got, and you have to capture the building at its most glamorous moment.
 Image distortion occurs when the building has lines running horizontally and vertically and they appear distorted.
 The right equipment and the right angles would prevent that pitfall.

-Architecture with unique and unusual structures also tend to catch our attention.
+Architecture with unique and unusual structures also tends to catch our attention.
 We can’t help but start to ponder how it was made (or maybe built) possible.
 Photography comes into play as it does justice to impressive architecture.

 You probably haven’t seen all the architecture in the entire globe, so we shall bring you bits of the world.
 Here is a collection of architecture photography that will keep you bedazzled.
 If you are amazed at these images, your jaws will drop in awe when you get to see the real McCoy.